 The weather forecasts for the Saturday before Memorial Day were for a 40 to 60 percent chance of isolated thundershowers that wouldn’t be arriving until later that night.
-Like many, I thought So what? with hardly a notice.
-Most of Memphis was focused on enjoying Saturday barbecues, the final festivities of Memphis In May, the Summer Symphony at the Botanic Gardens out east, or were out at the river’s edge at Tom Lee Park for the fireworks of 901Fest.
+Like many, I hardly took notice.
+Most of Memphis was focused on enjoying Saturday barbecues, the final festivities of Memphis In May, the Summer Symphony at the Botanic Gardens out east, or they were out at the river’s edge at Tom Lee Park for the fireworks of 901Fest.

-As reported in the Memphis Flyer, it was later revealed that a “derecho,” a type of storm formed by a line of thunderstorms, had merged from Arkansas and the northeast and had reached their epoch right on top of the heart of Memphis.
+As reported in the Memphis Flyer, it was later revealed that a “derecho,” a type of storm formed by a line of thunderstorms, had merged from northern Arkansas and the northeast – almost north-south parallel to the Mississippi River – and had reached their epoch right on top of the heart of Memphis.
 The strong downdrafts and lethal “straight-line” winds of the storm topped 100 mph near ground level.
 And according to the Storm Prediction Center in Norman, Oklahoma and the professor quoted by the Flyer – Earth Sciences Professor Dr. Dorian J. Burnette – these conditions produced a phenomenon known as “a microburst,” which confined the storm “to a small area of less than 2.5 miles.”

 To learn about these phenomena is to learn how rare an event the evening of May 27 was.
 It wasn’t a hurricane.
 It wasn’t a tornado.
 It was something else.